OUR ability to treat opaque liquids with uv-light

 Approximately 25% of the total energy consumption within dairies originates from the pasteurization and centrifugation processes.
 Lyras’ cold pasteurization technology replaces conventional pasteurization and centrifugation equipment, and thereby decreases energy consumption by more than 90% for HTST pasteurization.
 In the case of UHT pasteurization, the energy required is almost doubled, resulting in even greater energy savings.

-Cold pasteurization only adds a miniscule amount of energy directly into the raw milk, in comparison to conventional pasteurization.
-The process is thereby a much gentler treatment as the raw milk’s exposure is only 0,02% that of conventionally pasteurized raw milk.
-The milk is treated in only a few seconds, and retains its natural taste and composition.
+Cold pasteurization only adds a miniscule amount of energy directly into the product, in comparison to conventional pasteurization.
+The process is thereby a much gentler treatment as the product’s exposure is only 0,02% that of conventionally pasteurized product.
+The product is treated in only a few seconds, and retains its natural taste and composition.

 Extended Shelf Life

 Cold pasteurization achieves a higher reduction in bacteria than conventional HTST pasteurization.
-Replacing the HTST treatment with our cold pasteurization solution, 99,9999% of bacteria is removed, including the removal of heat resistant spores and bacteria.
-This reduction will allow milk to be stored for longer periods than is possible today.
+Replacing the HTST treatment with our cold pasteurization solution, 99,9999% of bacteria is inactivated, including the removal of heat resistant spores and bacteria.
+This reduction will allow the product to be stored for longer periods than is possible today.

 No Fossil Fuels